 I’m Bryan Klausmeyer.
-I’m a German literary scholar as well as part-time graphic and web designer.
-Currently, I’m a Postdoctoral Fellow in German and Comparative Studies at Occidental College in Los Angeles.
+I’m a German literary scholar as well as a web and graphic designer.
+Currently, I’m the Andrew W. Mellon Postdoctoral Fellow in German Studies at Occidental College in Los Angeles, CA.